Thomas More: Torture allegations

 Stories of a similar nature were current even in More's lifetime and he denied them forcefully.
 He admitted that he did imprison heretics in his house – 'theyr sure kepynge' (Note: I.e., "their sure-keeping") – he called it – but he utterly rejected claims of torture and whipping... 'as help me God.'

-More instead claimed in his Apology (1533) that he only applied corporal punishment to two "heretics": a child servant in his household who was caned (the customary punishment for children at that time) for repeating a heresy regarding the Eucharist, and a "feeble-minded" man who was whipped for disrupting the mass by raising women's skirts over their heads at the moment of consecration, More taking the action to prevent a lynching.
+More instead claimed in his Apology (1533) that he only applied corporal punishment to two "heretics": a child servant in his household who was caned (the customary punishment for children at that time) for repeating a heresy regarding the Eucharist, and a "feeble-minded" man who was whipped for disrupting the mass by raising women's skirts over their heads at the moment of consecration.
+More claimed to have done this to prevent a lynching.

 Executions

 Burning at the stake was the standard punishment by the English state for obstinate or relapsed, major seditious or proselytizing heresy, and continued to be used by both Catholics and Protestants during the religious upheaval of the following decades.
 In England, following the Lollard uprisings, heresy had been linked to sedition (see De heretico comburendo and Suppression of Heresy Act 1414.)

 Ackroyd and MacCulloch agree that More zealously approved of burning.
 Richard Marius maintained that in office More did everything in his power to bring about the extermination of heretics.
 Yet Catholic historian Eamon Duffy notes that "He never presided at a heresy trial (no layman could) and he never condemned anyone to death for their religious beliefs."

-During More's chancellorship, six people were burned at the stake for heresy, the same rate as under Wolsey: they were Thomas Hitton, Thomas Bilney, Richard Bayfield, John Tewkesbury, Thomas Dusgate, and James Bainham.
+During More's chancellorship, six people were burned at the stake for heresy.
+They were Thomas Hitton, Thomas Bilney, Richard Bayfield, John Tewkesbury, Thomas Dusgate, and James Bainham.
 However, the court of the Star Chamber, of which More as Lord Chancellor was the presiding judge, could not impose the death sentence: it was a kind of appellate supreme court.

 More took a personal interest in the three London cases: